luzhangtina/aiassistant/aiSurveyPoc/aiService/README.md

 # AI Service
-It provides /conversion API with response stream for other service to consume
+It provides /conversion API with response for other service to consume

 ## Conversion API format
 ### Endpoint